dankuck/dankuck.github.io/_posts/2022-05-20-trumans-map-7-rationalists-should-win.md

 To see me in my forklift, a stranger might think I was studying for a test.
 Calmly turning pages, soaking in everything I could.
 Only my eyebrows betrayed the roiling chaos of my wonder, anger, and sheer embarrassment.

+I had to understand why They had put me in this situation.
+I knew more now, so I restarted with Bolt, and finished all the articles that mentioned <i>The Truman Show</i>.

 <i>Bolt (Film)</i>.

-I had to understand why They had put me in this situation.
-I knew more now, so I restarted with Bolt, and finished all the articles that mentioned The Truman Show.

 “<i>Bolt</i> is a 2008 comedy-adventure film produced by Walt Disney Animation Studios.
 It features the canine star of a prime-time television show who believes he is actually a superhero.
 Kenneth Turan of the <i>Los Angeles Times</i> wrote that ‘[Bolt] also has an intriguing plot along the lines of: What if <i>The Truman Show</i> starred a dog?
 It’s a story that’ll touch your heart and remind you just how lucky Bolt and Truman are.’”